LewKM/phase2ip/README.md

 * CSS - which was used to style the User Interface.
 * JavaScript - which was used for the generation and grading of the frontend JSON file database.
 [Go Back to the top](# React-Web-Forex-Idea-Platform)
-* JSON - was used to hold the database for the application deployed on heroku
+* Sqlite3, PostGresql & JSON - were used to hold the database for the application deployed on heroku
 ## Known Bugs
 * The platform has no bugs in it.
 ## Licence